Ngāpuhi / Ngāti Kahu ki Whaingaroa

 What is StandingTallNZ.org?

-StandingTallNZ.org is a "Tangata Whenua" (people of the land) created website informed by the latest academic research.
-StandingTallNZ offers a wide range of information under a strong kaupapa of Māori and Pacific values.
+StandingTallNZ.org is a "Tangata Whenua" (people of the land) website to support Māori and Pacific men, support people and communities affected by sexual violence.
 In New Zealand approximately 1 in 3 Māori and 1 in 5 Pacific males will have experienced some kind of sexual harm in their lives compared to 1 in 8 Pakeha males.
 How then can we support our bros?

 In 2020 our website was a finalist in the Public Good category for the Best Design Awards.
 This is a prestigious award presented by the Designers Institute of New Zealand.

 Our logo features a tree with roots spreading into the ground to talk about strength, stability and being grounded.
 The branches represent new paths, while the leaves represent, vision, hope, endurance and aroha.